cado-security/product-help/docs/cado/deploy/aws/terraform.md

 # How to deploy with Terraform

-Follow the steps below to deploy the Cado platform using Terraform.
+Follow the steps below to deploy the platform using Terraform.

 ## Step-by-Step Guide

 1. **Clone the Repository:**
-   Clone the Cado Security Deployment Templates from GitHub:
+   Clone the / Forensic Acquisition and Investigation Deployment Templates from GitHub:
    [GitHub Repo](https://github.com/cado-security/Deployment-Templates/tree/main)

 2. **Navigate to the Deployment Directory:**